Online Tactics: Spreading the Word/Building an Audience

 Getting More Aggressive

 You can also reach out directly to journalists and pitch stories, but you’ll generally want to work with a press or P.R. expert so that you don’t make the kind of mistakes that alienate reporters.
 Again, you’ll probably have better luck with niche publications than with newspaper or broadcast journalists.
-Don’t forget podcasts!
+Don’t forget podcasts and regular online video shows!
 They’re likely to reach an audience that’s passionately interested.

 A classic way to reach a new audience is to position yourself as an expert (hello, e.politics!) and pitch stories to sites that cover your subject (hello, next step in my self-promotion process!).
 Newspaper op-eds and how-to or opinion pieces in online magazines put your campaign’s name in front of an audience that other people have spent THEIR time building.
 Make sure you get a link!